MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 ## Identify installations

-The Mobile Center SDK creates a UUID for each device once the app is installed.
+The App Center SDK creates a UUID for each device once the app is installed.
 This identifier remains the same for a device when the app is updated and a new one is generated only when the app is re-installed.
 The following API is useful for debugging purposes.

 ```objc
 NSUUID *installId = [MSMobileCenter  installId];